About the Horse Rescue Fund

 The Horse Rescue Fund

 The fund was formed during the height of the shipment of irish horses, in appalling conditions, to the continent for meat.
 They campaigned tirelessly to stop this hell trip for horses until, during one winter, fifty-nine dead Irish horses were washed ashore on the coast of Pembroke – causing a public outcry that eventually helped put a virtual end to the trade.
-The fund decided to buy as many as they could, and bring them home to sanctuary in England.
+The fund decided to buy as many as they could, and bring them home to safety in England.
 The first was ‘Robbie’ a coalman’s horse in Dublin who’s stable was to be demolished, and whose owner was desperately anxious about the fate of his beautiful horse.
 Our cheque arrived in Dublin just in time to save him from the one-way trip!
 The last of these horses was named ‘Theano’ after the last official ship that carried horses for slaughter.
 He was snatched from death with two others as they stood on the dock at Dublin.

 Our First Sanctuary